SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 #### HURL ELEMENT

-You gain the following ability, which can be used as a ranged free strike:
+You gain the following ability, which can be used as a ranged [[Free Strike|free strike]]:

 ##### HURL ELEMENT